bcgov/cas-registration/docs/compliance/automated_process_compliance_handlers.md

    - otherwise, it sets the status to `Obligation Met`

 2. Determines whether the ComplianceObligation should be charged GGEAPAR Interest (Was the obligation the result of a supplementary report submitted beyond the compliance deadline)
-   - if it does, it will call the PenaltyCalculationService with the appropriate parameters to create a GGEAPAR Interest penalty & invoice in elicensing
+   - if it does, it will call the PenaltyCalculationService with the appropriate parameters to create a GGEAPAR Interest penalty & invoice in eLicensing

 3. Determines whether the ComplianceObligation should be charged an Automatic Overdue Penalty (Original obligation paid past the deadline, or supplementary obligation paid after custom due date)
-   - if it does, it will call the PenaltyCalculationService with the appropriate parameters to create a Automatic Overdue penalty & invoice in elicensing
+   - if it does, it will call the PenaltyCalculationService with the appropriate parameters to create a Automatic Overdue penalty & invoice in eLicensing

 ### Interest Paid Handler